Part 4 & Part 5 -General and Local Metal LossPaul Daniel2020-04-09T08:19:06-04:00

 INSPECT performs general and local metal loss assessments and quickly generates detailed reports.
 INSPECT’s 3D models take the guess work out of verifying that the metal loss has been correctly entered.
 Since other flaws such as pitting are often present within metal loss regions, INSPECT detects pitting overlaid onto the metal loss and factors this in accordingly.
 Other features include:

-Level 1 and 2 assessments for both Parts 4 and Part 5.
+Level 1 and 2 assessments for both Part 4 and Part 5.

 PTR (point thickness reading) and CTP (critical thickness profile) assessments.